TandoorRecipes/recipes/docs/contribute.md

 This application is developed using the Django framework for Python.
 They have excellent [documentation](https://www.djangoproject.com/start/) on how to get started, so I will only give you the basics here.

-1. Clone this repository wherever you like and install the Python language for your OS (I recommend using version 3.10 or above)
+1. Clone this repository wherever you like and install the Python language for your OS (I recommend using version 3.10 or above).
-2. Open it in your favorite editor/IDE (e.g. PyCharm)
+2. Open it in your favorite editor/IDE (e.g. PyCharm).
-    1. If you want, create a virtual environment for all your packages.
+    a.
+If you want, create a virtual environment for all your packages.
-3. Install all required packages: `pip install -r requirements.txt`
+3. Install all required packages: `pip install -r requirements.txt`.
-4. Run the migrations: `python manage.py migrate`
+4. Run the migrations: `python manage.py migrate`.
-5. Start the development server: `python manage.py runserver`
+5. Start the development server: `python manage.py runserver`.

 There is **no** need to set any environment variables.
-By default, a simple sqlite database is used and all settings are populated from default values.
+By default, a simple SQLite database is used and all settings are populated from default values.

 ### Vue.js
 Most new frontend pages are build using [Vue.js](https://vuejs.org/).

-In order to work on these pages you will have to install a Javascript package manager of your choice.
+In order to work on these pages, you will have to install a Javascript package manager of your choice.
 The following examples use yarn.

 Run `yarn install` to install the dependencies.
-After that you can use `yarn serve` to start the development server and go ahead and test your changes.
-If you do not want to work on those pages but want the application to work properly during development run `yarn build` to build the frontend pages once.
+After that you can use `yarn serve` to start the development server, and proceed to test your changes.
+If you do not wish to work on those pages, but instead want the application to work properly during development, run `yarn build` to build the frontend pages once.

 #### API Client
-The API Client is generated automatically from the openapi interface provided by the django rest framework.
+The API Client is generated automatically from the OpenAPI interface provided by the Django REST framework.
 For this [openapi-generator](https://github.com/OpenAPITools/openapi-generator) is used.

-Install it using your desired setup method (for example using `npm install @openapitools/openapi-generator-cli -g`).
+Install it using your desired setup method.
+(For example, using `npm install @openapitools/openapi-generator-cli -g`.)

 Navigate to `vue/src/utils/openapi`.

-Generate the schema using `openapi-generator-cli generate -g typescript-axios -i http://127.0.0.1:8000/openapi/` (replace your dev server url if required)
+Generate the schema using `openapi-generator-cli generate -g typescript-axios -i http://127.0.0.1:8000/openapi/`.
+(Replace your dev server url if required.)

 ## Contribute Documentation
-The documentation is build from the markdown files in the [docs](https://github.com/vabene1111/recipes/tree/develop/docs) folder of the GitHub repository.
+The documentation is built from the markdown files in the [docs](https://github.com/vabene1111/recipes/tree/develop/docs) folder of the GitHub repository.

-In order to contribute to the documentation you can fork the repository and edit the markdown files in the browser.
+In order to contribute to the documentation, you can fork the repository and edit the markdown files in the browser.

 Now install mkdocs and dependencies: `pip install mkdocs-material mkdocs-include-markdown-plugin`.

-If you want to test the documentation locally run `mkdocs serve` from the project root.
+If you want to test the documentation, locally run `mkdocs serve` from the project root.

 ## Contribute Translations

-If you know any foreign languages that is not yet translated feel free to contribute translations.
+If you know any foreign languages that the project has not been completely translated to yet, feel free to contribute translations.

 Translations are managed on [translate.tandoor.dev](https://translate.tandoor.dev/), a self hosted instance of [Weblate](https://weblate.org/de/).

 You can simply register an account and then follow these steps to add translations:

-1. After registering you are asked to select your languages.
-This is optional but allows weblate to only show you relevant translations
+1. After registering, you are asked to select your languages.
+This is optional but allows weblate to only show you relevant translations.
-2. In the navigation click on `Projects` and then `Browse all projects`
+2. In the navigation click on `Projects` and then `Browse all projects`.
-3. Select Tandoor and on the top right hand corner select `Watch project Tandoor` (click on `Not watching`)
+3. Select Tandoor and on the top-right hand corner, select `Watch project Tandoor` (click on `Not watching`).
 4. Go back to the dashboard.
 It now shows you the relevant translations for your languages.
-Click the pencil icon to get started.
+Click on the pencil icon to get started.

 !!! info "Creating a new language"
     To create a new language you must first select Tandoor (the project) and then a component.
     Here you will have the option to add the language.
 Afterwards you can also simply add it to the other components as well.
-    Once a new language is (partially) finished let me know on GitHub so I can add it to the language switcher in Tandoor itself.
+    Once a new language is (partially) finished let me know on GitHub so I can add it to the language-switcher in Tandoor itself.

 There is also [a lot of documentation](https://docs.weblate.org/en/latest/user/translating.html) available from Weblate directly.